jgato/jgato/random_docs/Mellanox_Sriov.md

 ```

-Reboot and enable Secureboot on worker02.
+Reboot and enable Secureboot on worker02 (of course the plugin is still disabled):

 ```bash
 $ oc debug node/htworker02.core.e5gc.bos2.lab